-Julie was 14 years old when her hair fell out in just a few short weeks due to alopecia.
-Now 35, she told us about the profound impact the condition has had on her.
+When Julie was 14 years old, all her hair fell out in just a few short weeks due to alopecia.
+Now 36, she told us about the profound impact the condition has had on her.

 It’s not really about the hair; it’s about the emotional impact of it – learning to accept the lack of control, coping with stares and questions, finding a way to feel feminine, beautiful, loved.

 Losing my hair damaged my self-esteem to such a degree that I lost a huge amount of my confident, unstoppable personality.
 I didn’t want to stand out, I worked very hard to blend in and not be noticed.
 That’s really career limiting.
 By the time I realised I was doing this, I had missed so many opportunities career wise.

 I never believed in myself enough to put myself out there and talk about what I could do and had delivered at work.
 I spent far too much of every day worrying about my bald patches to be able to fully engage with what I was doing.
 Don’t get me wrong, I’ve done fine career wise but I know I’ve held myself back underselling myself and not believing in myself.

 My parents have always been amazing and I am very grateful for that.
 They sacrificed things financially so they could buy me natural wigs that would allow me to blend in and to pay for micro-bladed brows when I was a teenager.
 They answered the questions people asked so I didn’t have to, and most of all they listened and loved me.

 My husband has never made it an issue and he’s done some things that he would admit were not the easiest like shaving my head for me.
 He views my ever changing hair choices a bit like which t-shirt I’ve chosen to wear that day.
 I’ve learnt from him that the beauty he sees in me has absolutely nothing to do with how I look, it’s who I am that he fell for and continues to love.